franchsli/portfolio/README.md

 TODO:

-1. Think about adding "contact me" button in navbar.
-2. Think about adding window.open() when clicking on projects.
+1. Think about adding window.open('github repo link') when clicking on projects.
-3. Think about adding tooltips.
+2. Think about adding tooltips.